While some men are born small and some achieve smallness, it is clear that Adam Smith has had much smallness thrust upon him. (Amartya Sen)

 Smith’s economic analysis was thoroughly entangled with a deeply humanistic ethical perspective.
 The picture of the real Adam Smith this reveals is of a true ‘friend of commerce’, supporting the project because of its achievements and its even greater potential, but constructively critical about both the shortcomings of the mercantilist society he lived in and commerce in general.
 He justified commercial society for its tremendous contribution to the prosperity, justice, and freedom of its members, and most particularly for the poor and powerless in society.
 But he was no naive ideologue for free markets and profits.
 He criticised the political machinations and moral character of the very merchants and manufacturers who, he acknowledged, were driving economic development, and not only told them they should act better, but also argued for institutional measures to restrict their worst proclivities (particularly by getting government out of the business of economic micro-management).
 Though its promise was great, the rise of commercial society also meant the loss of valuable old ways and posed new challenges of its own.
 Its success was not predetermined, but had to be worked for.
 That is a lesson modern economists, and politicians, would do well to relearn.

-This essay is forthcoming in the Real-World Economics Review.
+This essay was published in the Real-World Economics Review, issue 68, August 2014.